The stories we tell

 Matthew was called to follow Jesus.
 Biblical translators have entitled this story as “The Call of Matthew” (Matthew 9:9-13).
 Indeed, we are called to ventures whose entire path is not yet clear.
 I don’t think Matthew knew, when he said, “Yes!” to follow Jesus, what exactly he was getting himself into.

 When Simon, chair of council, spoke last week to you about the congregation needing to complete a mission profile, it struck me that calling a pastor is first about understanding the call of the congregation.
-When you indicate your priorities, you are tapping in on something important in your understanding of faith and church.
+When you indicate your priorities in mission, you are tapping on something important in your understanding of faith and church.
 And your call.

 What is at stake in this process is not merely the call of one person, the pastor, and what gifts they might bring.
 But this experience in its fullness draws to light, and exposes the call of everyone in the congregation, the call of everyone to follow Christ.